 Final ThoughtsFinal Thoughts

-The above tips are just a few of the simple ways you can maximize your chances of selling your home fast and at a high price.
-If you add up the total cost of all the above fixes, then it should only come to a few hundred dollars and a few weeks’ works.
+The above tips are just a few simple ways to maximize your chances of selling your home fast and at a high price.
+If you add up the total cost of all the above fixes, it should only come to a few hundred dollars and a few weeks’ works.
 Small changes can reap big rewards, so don’t discount what these simple steps can achieve.
 If it’s anywhere within your budget, you should consider professional home staging or even some minor renovations that will help boost the home’s value.
 The point is, invest what you can, and you should see a good return on that investment.